OpenSearch Dashboards multi-tenancy

 If you share a visualization or dashboard with someone, you can see that the URL includes the tenant:

-To get started with tenants, see Multi-tenancy configuration for information on enabling multi-tenancy, adding tenants, and assigning roles to tenants.
+To get started with tenants, see Multi-tenancy configuration for information about enabling multi-tenancy, adding tenants, and assigning roles to tenants.